20+ Sites That Will Pay You To Test Websites

 You will earn $5 per standard survey and $10 for surveys that require an audio and video response.

-Most tests take 10 to 20 minutes to complete and payment will be sent to your PayPal account 21 days after the test is completed.
+Most tests take 10 to 20 minutes to complete, and payment is sent to your PayPal account 21 days after the test is completed.

-Tests that don’t require a moderator can be taken at your leisure and only take five minutes on average to complete, but only pay $5 to $10 per test.
+Tests that don’t require a moderator can be taken at your convenience and typically take five minutes to complete, but you’re paid only $5 to $10 per test.
 The moderator-led live tests take approximately 30 minutes to complete and pay at least $25 per test.

-All payments will be sent by PayPal within seven days of completing the test.
+All payments will be sent via PayPal within seven days of test completion.

-Each Analysia test takes 10 to 15 minutes to complete and pays $10.
+Each Analysia test takes 10 to 15 minutes and pays $10.
 You will need a microphone to complete each test as you think aloud to record your survey responses.

-To test unreleased beta versions of websites, app, and software, Beta Testing will pay you at least $10 per test.
-How much you make per test depends on the test length and the equipment needed.
+To test unreleased beta versions of websites, apps, and software, Beta Testing will pay you at least $10 per test.
+How much you earn per test depends on the test length and required equipment.

-Get paid up to $200 per month by PayPal or Amazon gift card with Ferception.
+Earn up to $200 per month via PayPal or an Amazon gift card with Ferception.
 As an exception to the rule, you can become a tester if you’re at least 16 years old.
-You will test either an app or a mobile website with your smartphone or tablet.
+You will test an app or a mobile website with your smartphone or tablet.

 No test requires audio or video recording; you only have to take a screenshot and write a positive or negative review of what you like and what you would prefer to see or experience instead.

-UserBrain is exclusively for PCs with Chrome extension and iOS devices when you download the mobile app–Android devices aren’t supported at this time.
-All tests require 5 to 15 minutes of your time as your record your thoughts while completing a series of task.
+UserBrain is available exclusively on PCs via the Chrome extension and on iOS via the mobile app; Android devices aren’t supported at this time.
+All tests require 5 to 15 minutes of your time, during which you record your thoughts as you complete a series of tasks.

-Once your responses have been recorded and all tasks are complete, you earn $3 in PayPal cash and you can request payment when your balance reaches $10 (4 surveys).
+Once your responses are recorded and all tasks are complete, you will receive $3 via PayPal Cash.
+You can request payment once your balance reaches $10 (4 surveys).

 Don’t forget to watch the example video and read UserBrain’s 5-star UserBrain tester tips before you begin the first test.

 For quick two-day payment, consider Brain Labs, formerly User Conversation.
-Every 20-minute review nets $10 in profit and you will be paid in two days via PayPal.
+Each 20-minute review nets $10 in profit, and you will be paid via PayPal within 2 days.

 If you produce a stellar review, it might even be featured on the ultra-selective Launching Next–a website featuring the latest trending startups that are on track to become a large household name.

-MTurk is one of the very few ways you can test websites and earn Amazon gift cards or cash.
+MTurk is one of the few ways to test websites and earn Amazon gift cards or cash.

 Most of these tests will have a smaller payout than the other recommendations on this list and shouldn’t be your first option of pursuit.
 Some of the current tests pay anywhere from $0.02 for a two-minute test to $3.30 for uploading a 5-minute video.